Troubleshoot On-Premise Installation Failures

 kubectl -n pca get pods

-Pods in a erroneous state are often where focus should be given.
-Get more information about pods by viewing pod events using the describe command or looking at the pod logs.
+Pods in an erroneous state are often the areas that require attention.
+Get more information about pods by viewing pod events using the describe command or by viewing the pod logs.

 For example, to view the pod description of the skylight-aaa pod: